 Social networking has impacted our society in many great ways.
 Our lives are made easier.
 Pretty much anything we would like to know is fast found at the conclusion of a mouse.
 We readily catch up with friends on numerous social networking sites.
 But, there’s also a down side. .

 Media and Relationships

 Studies have found that these sites may have a negative effect on relationships and might even give rise to divorce.
 A spouse may spend as much time that they neglect family time and harm relationships.
 The temptation is there to appear former girlfriends or boyfriends and linking could trigger past feelings or begin an affair.
-1 recent study by the journal, Computers in Human Behavior, used data gathered from U.S. Facebook reports and discovered a connection between social networking use and diminished marriage quality.
+1 recent study by the journal, Computers in Human Behavior, used data gathered from U.S. Facebook reports and discovered a connection between social networking use and Satellite Beach Squirrel Removal.

 Utilizing social media is negatively correlated with union quality and enjoyment, and positively correlated with having a troubled relationship and considering divorce.

 A twenty per cent annual increase in Facebook registration was associated with a 2.18 percent to 4.32 % increase in divorce rates.

 Electronic communication can make users feel more free and open in their communication with other people.
 It can be done anonymously and is simple to use to run an affair.

 Everything you say may be used against you.
 A recent poll conducted by the American Academy of Matrimonial Lawyers, revealed that nearly 99 percent of its member lawyers have seen a rise in evidence obtained from smartphones (including text messages) and other wireless devices during the previous three decades.
 All were used for demonstrating infidelity and other kinds of misconduct in family-law instances.